brunopas/laravel-blog/README.md

 ## About

 An amazing blog to share Laravel news and its ecosystem.
-LaraBlog is a web application developed in PHP Language and Laravel Framework.<br>
+LaraBlog was developed using PHP Language and Laravel Framework.<br>
 This is a non-profit project.
 All prototypes, software code, design and illustrations are created for educational purposes only.<br>
 Project developed during <a href="https://laracasts.com/series/laravel-8-from-scratch">"Laravel 8 From Scratch"</a> course by <a href="https://laracasts.com/">Laracasts</a>.